 Maybe your heart's already set on a tablet, and if so, feel free to skip this bit.
 If not, it's good to know there are other options similar to the tablet that you may not have considered:

-- Ultrabook: A serious challenger to the tablet, Ultrabooks are light, slimline laptops that are relatively cheap.
-They're ultra-portable and designed to have excellent battery life, but with the speed and features you'd expect from a full-sized laptop, but also with extra security features built into the motherboard.
+- Ultrabook: They're ultra-portable, affordable and designed to have excellent battery life, but with most of the speed and features you'd expect from a full-sized laptop.

 - Convertible tablet: Also known as a two-in-one or hybrid laptop, it has the power and performance of a laptop computer, with the convenience and versatility of a touchscreen tablet via a removable or foldaway keyboard.

-- Apple's iOS was the pioneer of apps with iTunes and its App Store.
-Such heritage means that a wide range of apps covering myriad interest categories – often available for free or at low cost – exist for all iPad models.
-Apple boasts more than a million apps in its App Store, with around half that number having iPad-specific versions.
+- Apple's iOS Apple boasts more than a million apps in its App Store, with around half that number having iPad-specific versions.

 As with laptops, screen size on tablets is measured diagonally from corner to corner and usually expressed in inches.
 Tablets typically fall into three categories: compact (5-inch to 8-inch), medium (over 8-inch to 11-inch) and large (over 11-inch).